-In the JEM, a method that assigns different values of parameter Mi used in equation (26) for changing the probability updating speed for each context model is used.
+In the JEM, the value of the parameter Mi used in Equation 56 that controls the probability updating speed for each context model is assigned as follows.

 At the encoder side, the coded bins associated with each context model are recorded.
 After one slice is coded, for each context model with index equal to i, the rate costs of using different values of Mi (being 4, 5, 6, 7) are calculated and the one that provides the minimum rate cost is selected.
-Note that for simplicity, only when a new slice type and a new slice quantization parameter happen, the aforementioned process is invoked.
-The selected values of Mi may be signalled in the slice header.
+For simplicity, this selection process is performed only when a new combination of slice type and slice-level quantization parameter are encountered.

-The value of Mi ranges from 4 to 7, and a 2-bit variable is used to indicate the probability updating speed for a specific context model.
-This variable is signalled in slice header if 1 bit flag signalled for each context model i indicates that Mi is different from default value 4.
+A 1 bit flag is signalled for each context model i to indicate whether Mi is different from the default value 4.
+When the flag is 1, two bits are used to indicate whether Mi is equal to 5, 6, or 7.

 Initialization for context models

 Instead of using fixed tables for context model initialization in HEVC, the initial probability states of context models for inter-coded slices can be initialized by copying states from previously coded pictures.
-More specifically, after coding a centrally-located CTU of each picture, the probability state of all context models are stored and optionally used as the initial state of each corresponding context model on later pictures.
-In the JEM, the set of initial states for each inter-coded slice is copied from the stored states of a previously coded picture that has the same slice type, and the same slice level QP as the current slice.
+More specifically, after coding a centrally-located CTU of each picture, the probability states of all context models are stored for potential use as the initial states of the corresponding context models on later pictures.
+In the JEM, the set of initial states for each inter-coded slice is copied from the stored states of a previously coded picture that has the same slice type and the same slice-level QP as the current slice.
+This lacks loss robustness, but is used in the current JEM scheme for coding efficiency experiment purposes.

 Software and common test conditions